BY SOFO ARCHON

 Children are able to relate to the suffering of animals because they aren’t brainwashed yet.
 But when they turn into adults, they become desensitized because of the social programming they had to go through.

-Since eating animal products is normal in our culture, we’ve been conditioned to believe that it’s alright, and so we never stop for a second and contemplate on what it takes for the food we eat to be produced.
+Eating animal products is normal in our culture, and so we have been conditioned to believe that it’s alright, without stopping for a second to contemplate what it takes for the food we eat to be produced.

 But this doesn’t have to remain this way.
 Next time you go to a food store and see an animal product, whether that is meat, milk, cheese or eggs, I want you to think twice before you purchase it.
 Think of the unnecessary abuse, exploitation and death that an animal had to suffer, and that by getting that product you’re indirectly contributing to animal cruelty, by financially supporting animal agriculture.
 Then ask yourself: is it really worth buying it?